CarnivoreXD/Least-Recently-Used-Study/README.md

 4. Click Apply -> Ok
 5. Select 'lru' from the run dropdown (this is the trace generator)
 6. Select Run
-7. Select 'harness-lru' from the run dropdown
+7. Select 'harness-lru' from the run dropdown (this is the harness)
 8. Select Run

-This will generate the trace files for the LRU and then it runs the harness and outputs the files to csvs/hashmapProfile.csv and maps/*.txt respectively
+This will generate the trace files for the LRU and then it runs the harness and outputs the files to csvs/hashmapProfile.csv and maps/*.txt respectively.